emmajanedrews/base-template/_posts/2018-01-31-how-to-get-more-business-from-your-database.md

 **4.&nbsp;**Send something in the mail at least once a month (or a monthly e-newsletter).
 {: .present-before-paste}

-**Our team is very passionate about our past clients**and the results speak for themselves.
+**Our team is very passionate about our past clients&nbsp;**and the results speak for themselves.
 40% of our business this year is coming from repeat or referral clients.
 We actually utilize a 100-touch program for each person in our database.&nbsp;
 {: .present-before-paste}

 We do direct mail once a month, email market snapshots once a month, educational videos twice per month, three client appreciation events each year, four VIP raving fan club events each year, as well as monthly calls and handwritten notes. **We’ve been reaping the benefits of this strategy as a team and if you don’t have a similar strategy in your business you’re just missing out.**